minghao-wu/DeepLearningFromScratch/README.md

 For obvious reason, I'm unable to train the model on ImageNet from scratch.

-Therefore, all the models are trained on [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html), whose images is rescaled to 256 * 256 and randomly cropped to a 227 * 227 or 224 * 224 patch.
+Therefore, all the models are trained on [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html), whose images are rescaled to be as large as those described in the original papers.

 If my model achieves comparable performance with the corresponding model given in the model zoo without pre-trained weight under the same setting, I consider it is a valid replicate.